General André Burthe

 Arc de Triomphe: BURTHE on the north pillar

-André Burthe first enlisted in the military in April of 1791 when he joined the 2nd Dragoons.
+The son of a merchant, André Burthe first enlisted in the military in April of 1791 when he joined the 2nd Dragoons.
 Sent to the Army of the North, in March of 1793 he distinguished himself at Neerwinden and then a month later he was promoted to sous-lieutenant in the 10th Dragoons.
 The next year Burthe was wounded in another battle before joining the Army of the Rhine.

-Colonel Burthe was named a Baron of the Empire in 1808 and then in 1809 he took part in the siege of Saragossa.
+Colonel Burthe was named a Baron of the Empire in 1808 and then in 1809 he took part in the Siege of Saragossa.
 He went on to fight at Maria and Belchité that June and then in October he charged the enemy at the crossing of the Sègre.
 In 1810 Burthe served at the bridge of Alventosa and fought at Lérida before being promoted to général de brigade at the end of the year.